polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Location: the default value

-    -   _artifacts Location: the default value
+    -   Artifacts Location: the default value

-    -   _artifacts Location Sas Token: the default value
+    -   Artifacts Location Sas Token: the default value

-1. Enable the checkbox labeled **I agree to the terms and conditions stated above**, and click **Purchase**.
+1. Enable the checkbox labeled **I agree to the terms and conditions stated above** and click **Purchase**.

     ![Screenshot of the Terms and Conditions page.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image9.png)